NageekWinterspur/nexus-tradeskills/README.md

 		A trigger that notifies you when you get a gold flake and makes you make a happygasp (Just a fun thing, can disable this or change the emote, has no effect on anything.)

+(8/8/2018)

+    	For Gathering:
+    		Aliases:

+       	 	dg <thing1> <thing2>: This alias allows you to gather/butcher two items at once.
+This is useful for when you want to gather both lumic moss and diamond dust while in an underground room but do not want to retype it for both.

+    	For Furnishing:
+    		Triggers:

+        	Added echoes for a few samples that you can run across

+(8/10/2018)

+     For Inkmilling:
+     	Found out that the inkmilling aliases messed up and made a work around so it actually works now.

 Eventually, the plan is to have this package have support for all the tradeskills but as I only have Gathering and Inkmilling, that will take a little time.
 I am hoping that I can find people to help me improve and build it so that it includes all the tradeskills